geobro1992/geobro1992.github.io/_pages/teaching.md

 -Evaluated highly by students for approachability, enthusiasm, and improving students’ understanding of difficult concepts

-## Course Assistant, 4984 Natural History Collections and Curation (Spring 2019)
+## Course Assistant, 4984 Natural History Collections and Curation

 -Involved with the design and planning of the course\
 -Organized guest speakers and led in-class discussions\